 INDUSTRY WATCH | 19 JANUARY 2021

 The pandemic has sent shockwaves through global maritime transport and laid the foundations for a transformed industry and associated supply chains.
-UNCTAD expects a return to growth in 2021.
+United Nations Conference on Trade and Development (UNCTAD) expects a return to growth in 2021.

 Global maritime trade will plunge by 4.1% in 2020 due to the unprecedented disruption caused by COVID-19, UNCTAD estimates in its Review of Maritime Transport 2020, released on 12 November.

 The report warns that new waves of the pandemic that further disrupt supply chains and economies might cause a steeper decline.
 The pandemic has sent shockwaves through supply chains, shipping networks and ports, leading to plummeting cargo volumes and foiling growth prospects, it says.